- Action demanded on congestion and air pollution

 Dangerous air pollution is just one issue that has led to calls for much smarter traffic and transport management as the local population increases.

-In the meantime the Shoreham Society is encouraging continued monitoring of air pollution and traffic congestion, including an initiative by local residents in partnership with Friends of the Earth, and urging the local authorities to address these problems when considering local planning proposals.To page top
+The Shoreham Society and AREA are also urging the local authorities to address these problems when considering local planning proposals.To page top

 Proposals for Adur's future planning strategy are a step closer to receiving official approval.

 A Government inspector scrutinising the draft Adur Local Plan has made suggestions for modifying the council's proposals, but significantly he is not increasing the overall housing allocation nor introducing new areas for development beyond those already earmarked.